Ourisia serpyllifolia: Taxonomy

 Ourisia serpyllifolia Benth. is in the plant family Plantaginaceae.
 British botanist George Bentham described O. serpyllifolia in Augustin Pyramus de Candolle's 1846 publication, Prodromus.

 The type material was collected by Claudio Gay in the Andes mountains in Chile in February 1843.
-The lectotype was designated by Heidi Meudt and is housed at Herbarium at the Conservatory and Botanical Garden of the City of Geneva (Herbarium G-DC).
+The lectotype was designated by Heidi Meudt and is housed at Herbarium at the Geneva Botanical Garden (Herbarium G-DC).
 Ourisia melospermoides Phil. was described in 1872 by Rudolfo Amando Philippi and is a synonym of O. serpyllifolia.
 The lectotype of O. melospermoides was designated by Ricardo Rossow, was collected in the mountains near Tiltil, Chile, in January 1861 by Philippi, and is housed at the Herbarium W at the Natural History Museum, Vienna.'

 Ourisia serpyllifolia is one of three species in Ourisia subgenus Suffruticosae Meudt.
 The other two species in this subgenus are O. microphylla and O. polyantha, and these three southern Andean species share a suffruticose, many-branched habit with sessile, opposite to decussate leaves, and solitary flowers.
 They also have tiny glandular hairs on the regular calyx, and rectangular, linear oblong to narrowly oblong seeds.

 Ourisia serpyllifolia can be distinguished from O. microphylla and O. polyantha by its leaves that are toothed and opposite but not decussate (vs. entire and decussate), lilac corollas that are yellow and hairy inside (vs. red, pink or white corollas that are glabrous inside), style distinctively bent just below stigma (vs. s-shaped style), and linear anthers (vs. reniform or kidney-shaped).